There is something inherently satisfying about seeing your company or client earn a featured snippet.

 Paragraph (text) snippet:

-Earning featured snippets for your target keywords is important because snippets take up a large portion of above-the-fold real estate, which will help your business earn valuable impressions and improve brand recognition.
+Earning featured snippets for your target keywords is important because they take up crucial above-the-fold real estate, which will help your business earn valuable impressions and improve brand recognition.

 Snippets can also improve your CTR:

-With no snippet, the #1 organic position earns an average of 26% of all clicks.
-However, that CTR drops to 19.6% clicks when there’s a featured snippet in results.
-So even if you’re not in position #1, if you’ve earned the snippet, you’re stealing valuable clicks away from competitors.
+The #1 organic position earns on average 26% of all clicks.
+However, that CTR drops to 19.6% when there’s a featured snippet in results.
+So even if you’re not in position #1, earning the snippet helps you steal valuable clicks from competitors.